CtrlK

 Trigger Term Quality

-Includes relevant terms like 'searching', 'exploring codebases', 'semantic search', 'grep/ripgrep', but missing common user phrases like 'find code', 'search for function', 'where is', 'look for' that users would naturally say.
+Includes relevant terms like 'searching', 'exploring codebases', 'semantic search', 'grep/ripgrep', but missing common user phrases like 'find code', 'look for', 'where is', 'search for function', or file type mentions.

 2 / 3